AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 - Do not use real people.
 - International names are allowed.
 - Italian and foreign names can be mixed.
-- Email addresses, if generated, must be fake.
+- Email addresses, if generated in future extensions, must be fake.

-Example:
+Examples:

 - Alex Morgan
 - Emma Carter